ChronSyn/ChronSyn/README.md

  - Boiled: An SSD-optimizer for steam games (2011 - 2013)
  - MoPAndBugget: An unofficial bug reporting tool for an online gaming beta (2012)

 Those projects do not have source available, and there are no plans for them to return.
 Those were the last delphi projects I worked on, and I've been focused on a Javascript ever since.

 I also write C# (Winforms) for some projects, though that is if a solution can't be built in JS (e.g. Windows projects which require a window handle).
+I have been looking into .NET Core recently.

 Though many of my projects are private or closed-source, here's a quick breakdown of some of the things I've done.